How to Become a Physical Therapist: 2025 Step-By-Step Guide

 2. Choose a DPT program.

-After you’ve earned a bachelor’s degree or met the other requirements, you can apply for a Doctor of Physical Therapy program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
-These programs typically last three years and cover topics including biology, anatomy, physiology, biomechanics, kinesiology, and pharmacology.
+After you’ve earned a bachelor’s degree, you're ready to apply to a Doctor of Physical Therapy program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
+These programs typically last three years and cover topics like biology, anatomy, physiology, biomechanics, kinesiology, and pharmacology.

-To find the right program for you, visit the American Physical Therapy Association’s website to find a list of CAPTE-accredited programs.
-You can filter your DPT program search by start date, GRE requirements, deadline date, location, and accreditation status, among other filters.
+To find the right program for you, explore the list of CAPTE-accredited programs on the American Physical Therapy Association’s website.
+You can filter your DPT program search by start date, GRE requirements, deadline date, location, and accreditation status, among other things.

 Admission requirements